- Who is eligible to apply?

 - Production of short and animated films: 100%

-- Can I apply for the fund with English script/treatment while the language of the film is Arabic?
+- Can I apply for the fund with an English script/treatment while the language of the film is in Arabic?

 Yes.
 The script/ treatment can be submitted in either Arabic or English.

-- Does the JFF Point System apply to the short film category?
+- Does the JFF’s Point System apply to the short film category?

 No. It applies only for the production and post- production of feature-length films (narrative & documentary).

 A production agreement is a legal contract between the rights holder/s (writer, writer/director) and a producer to execute the production of a film, television program, commercial, or any media production.
-It regulates the relationship in between the parties, clarifies the rights and obligations further to overseeing the production of the project.
-The agreement’s components could include the development of the project, its production, post-production, exhibition and distribution.
+It regulates the relationship between the parties, clarifies the rights and obligations further to overseeing the production of the project.
+The agreement’s components can include the development of the project, its production, post-production, exhibition, and distribution.

-- Is it obligatory to have a production company attached to the project when applying for production or postproduction categories?
+- Is it obligatory to have a production company attached to the project when applying?